Transcript #374: Climbing the Python Web Mountain

 04:01 I think that's what it's saying.

-04:07 I think it makes more sense to me if you do it the other way.
+04:07 I think it makes more sense to me if we do it the other way.

 04:10 Anyway, that's a drawing thing.